I am a philosopher of medicine interested in conceptual, epistemological and ethical questions about medicine and science in general.

 I have a broad range of interests in the philosophy of medicine.
-My dissertation critically covers contemporary humanistic approaches in the philosophy of medicine (narrative medicine, phenomenology of medicine…) but I am also interested in epistemological questions.
+My dissertation critically covers contemporary humanistic approaches in the philosophy of medicine (narrative medicine, phenomenology of medicine…) but I am also interested in epistemological and ethical questions.

 I have a growing interest in the history of medicine.
 In 2017-2018, I was employed as a research fellow on the multidisciplinary project on anatomy collections, “Projet Paré”, at Sorbonne Université.
 In this project, I focused on the history of the Société Anatomique de Paris and the pathology collection Dupuytren.
 I worked at the crossroads of philosophy and history of collecting practices.